tukl-msd/DRAMSys/apps/simulator/README.md

 **Requests** are an abstraction over the TLM payloads the issuer generates.
 A request describes whether it is a read or a write access or an internal `Stop` request that tells the initiator to terminate.

+**StlPlayer** The StlPlayer reads an STL file and issues read and write commands accordingly.
+A detailed description on how to configure the simulation and the use of STL files can be found [here](../../configs/README.md#stl-traces-stl)

 ## Configuration
 A detailed description on how to configure the traffic generators of the simulator can be found [here](../../configs/README.md).